Parents & Guardians

 If you have any questions or queries please contact our Reception team.

-If you would like to speak to your son/daughter’s progress tutor contact our Reception Team who will be able to put you in contact with the right person
+If you would like to speak to your young person’s progress tutor contact our Reception team who will be able to put you in contact with the right person.

 If you’ve not been to KGV before we’d recommend you visit us on one of our open evenings where you will be able to see all of our fantastic facilities, meet our tutors and talk to current students.
-If you’ve missed our open evenings, contact our Reception Team on 01704 530601, who would be happy to arrange a tour of the College for you.
+If you’ve missed our open evenings, contact our Reception team on 01704 530601, who would be happy to arrange a personal tour of the college for you.

 Interested in becoming a parent governor?

-At King George V College we have an active board of governors who play an important role in the ongoing development of the College.
+At KGV Sixth Form College we have an active board of Governors who play an important role in the ongoing development of the College.
 Governors are from the local and wider communitiy with a wide range of skills, knowledge and experience to help the College take forward its strategic objectives.
 Find out more about being about being a Parent Governor.

 Access our college policies